- Білдер

 DECIMAL is used to represent signed fractional numbers in decimal numeral system in a fixed-point format.
 The precision (number of fractional digits) can be chosen to be between 0 and 9.
 Decimal type uses 15 significant digits for its representation.
 Depending on the chosen precision the range of values that could be safely represented varies between -999999999999999 to 999999999999999 for precision 0 and between -999999.999999999 to 999999.999999999 for precision 9.
 Decimal data type is a recommended choice for storing of monetary values, provided that the amounts that developer deals with do not exceed 9999999999999.99 (precision 2).
 This range of values is sufficient to include the amounts most of small or medium-size businesses have to deal with.
 The data type behaves in the same way on server and client.

-SYSTEM_STRING data type stores the sequence of characters and corresponds to java.lang.String class in Java programming language.
-It is not possible to create aliases or fields of this type.
-It is possible to create variables of this type.
+STRING data type stores the sequence of characters and corresponds to java.lang.String class in Java programming language.

-STRING data type stores an instance of SYSTEM_STRING type for each language defined in the application.
+STRING WITH TRANSLATIONS data type stores an instance of STRING type for each language defined in the application.
 It is a collection of pairs like <“en”, “Some text”>, <“de”, “Irgendein Text”>, <”ua”, “Якийсь текст“>.
 Which value is displayed, depends on the current language context.
 Please take a look at “How Builder handles text values and translations” to get a deeper insight into this topic.

 BOOLEAN data type stores one of two logical values: TRUE or FALSE.
 It corresponds to Boolean class in Java programming language and is used for tracking a state of condition.